 The High Flyers Show is one of the most interesting things in Bird Park.
 There’s a lot of interaction with the audience here along with trained birds.

 Unfortunately, we couldn’t visit the other show – King of the Skies.
 But the High Flyers Show was beautiful!
-With trained Macaws competing with each other on various activities, a parrot – Amigo singing songs in Mandarin, English, and Indonesian and counting numbers.
+With trained Macaws competing with each other in various activities, a parrot – Amigo sings songs in Mandarin, English, and Indonesian and counts numbers.

 The show features the most eye-catching birds exhibiting their talents.
 Some fly through hoops, toucans sit on your arms, and one even takes dollar bills off your palm!